 Please take the time to thank your volunteers.

 For more information on how to nominate someone for an award, please contact the A&FRC at 634-3366.

 If you have some extra time and would like to volunteer to help your community, contact the A&FRC for assistance.
 We work with all base agencies available and can point you to many great volunteer opportunities.

-The A&FRC and the Air Force Aid Society (AFAS) have teamed up to provide those active duty Air Force families with ill or disabled family members who are in financial need with a respite care grant.
-This program is intended to provide a break for a few hours a week or month for those families who provide 24 hour care for a special needs family member.
-This program is not an ongoing benefit, rather assistance until a family can manage financially without the grant.
-Contact the A&FRC for more information regarding the program and the referral process.
+The A&FRC and Air Force Aid Society (AFAS) have teamed up to provide those active duty Air Force families with ill or disabled family members who are in financial need, with respite care.
+This program is intended to provide a break for up to 40 hours per month, per child to include their non-EFMP siblings.
+This program is not an ongoing benefit, rather, assistance until a family can manage financially without the service.
+Contact the A&FC for more information regarding the program and the referral process.

 The A&FRC has an abundance of free reading materials available for checkout.
 Books cover topics such as IEPs, the Autism Spectrum, health-related issues, ADD/ADHD, parenting survival guides, and a large assortment of other medical, educational, and behavioral materials.

 Whether you are new to the island, have been here for years, or are about to PCS to your new duty station, your EFMP coordinator can help link you to services you and your special needs member may need, or not even know about!
 The EFMP coordinator can also give referrals for respite care through the Air Force Aid Society.